-Forget movie stars and fur coats, Craig Tansley reveals Aspen is the Byron Bay of the ski world…man.
+Forget movie stars and fur coats, Craig Tansley reveals that the earth’s most celebrated ski town, Aspen, is the Byron Bay of the ski world…man.

 Thick, unruly beards threaten to burst into flames as fat, pungent-smelling doobies are passed from mouth to mouth; I’m as high as a kite just catching the backdraft.

 “It’s always been about the locals all in it together,” Egan says.
-“Same thing with Hunter, all he ever wanted was to keep Aspen for the people who wanted to come and love her.
+“The same thing with Hunter, all he ever wanted was to keep Aspen for the people who wanted to come and love her.
 Anyone else could get the hell out of town, he’d help ‘em too.”

 “Hunter used to sit over there,” Egan says pointing at a ghost on a bar stool.
 “No one really ever noticed him, it’s just like that around Aspen.”